LordButley/itspuppytime/README.md

 ## Structure

-As the website is going to be heavy in information and text, it is therefore important to devide it into key sections across a number of pages.
+As the website is going to be heavy in information and text, it is important to divide it into key sections across a number of pages.
 This is so that users do not feel overwhelmed by the text volume and can find the information they want easily.

-The section idea was to divide into before getting a puppy, on the day you get a puppy, and after with a homepage.
+The section idea was to divide into before getting a puppy, on the day you get a puppy, and after, with a homepage and a contact us page.
 This lead to the following sections:

 - Home Page: This sets the tone for the whole website in terms of style.
 Simple to navigate and helps users move to the section of the website they want.

-- Preparation: Contains information regarding what to what to do before getting a puppy as well as what to buy
+- Preparation: Contains information regarding what to what to do before getting a puppy as well as what to buy.

 - Puppy Arrival: Contains information regarding how to care for a puppy on the first day you get it as well as the first night.

-- Next Steps: Contains information regarding what to do with a puppy in the weeks and months after getting it
+- Next Steps: Contains information regarding what to do with a puppy in the weeks and months after getting it.

 - Contact us: Gives users opportunity to provide feedback on the website or tell us their own experiences of getting a puppy.